jmhinric/mj4/README.md

-Best Online Version of Scattergories
+Best Online Version of Scattergories!